Equipping Cutting Edge Leaders

 Click here to request a copy of your transcripts

 All classes that have been successfully completed under any of our previous school names (School of the Bible, V.O.S.O.M, V.O.I.B.I., VETI, etc.) count toward completion of VETI's Associate's degree in Religion and Theology.

 To find out the grade for a recent course you have completed, log into your Victory Outreach profile at http://VictoryOutreach.org.
 Click on Education and then on "My Courses".
 All of the courses you have taken along with your grade will be listed.
 Courses you have taken before the summer of 2012 are not listed.
-For those classes, you will need to request a copy of your transcript (click the link above).
+For those classes, you will need to request a copy of your transcript (click here).

 If you have not requested a copy of your transcripts in a very long time, make sure to request a copy.
 You don't want to accidentally forget that you need one or two classes to graduate.

-If you have a question about a course not appearing on your transcripts please call our office (you may have dropped out of the course, maybe you did not fully pay for the class, or you didn't complete the assignments, or maybe you missed to many sessions).
+If you have a question about a course not appearing on your transcripts please call our office (you may have dropped out of the course, maybe you did not fully pay for the class, or you didn't complete the assignments, or maybe you missed too many sessions).

 39. How many units does it take to graduate?

 V.E.T.I. provides a dynamic 2-year (72 unit) Bible training program.
 Successful completion of 24 courses is needed to graduate.
 Specifically, a student needs 19 core (required) courses and any 5 elective courses.
 Graduate in 2 years by completing 3 classes each quarter, four quarters a year (Fall, Winter, Spring & Summer).
 Graduates earn an Associates degree in Bible and Theology.
 See also question 28.

 The last quarter that counts toward graduation will be spring 2020.